everscale-org/docs/src/gs/firts-touch/add-everscale-to-your-exchange.md

 - **Blockchain access** may be set up either through the [Evercloud](https://docs.everos.dev/evernode-platform/products/evercloud/get-started) or through your own node - the [DApp server](https://docs.everos.dev/evernode-platform/products/dapp-server-ds).

-- **Deposit account management** can be accomplished either through the [TONOS-CLI](https://github.com/tonlabs/tonos-cli) command line tool or integrated into your backend with TON SDK.
+- **Deposit account management** can be accomplished either through the [TONOS-CLI](https://github.com/tonlabs/tonos-cli) command line tool or integrated into your backend with EVER SDK.
 Both of these approaches are compatible with either of the blockchain access setups.

 ## Setting up Blockchain Access